gardener/etcd-druid/docs/concepts/controllers.md

 The *etcd controller* is responsible for the reconciliation of the `Etcd` resource spec and status.
 It handles the provisioning and management of the etcd cluster.
 Different components that are required for the functioning of the cluster like `Leases`, `ConfigMap`s, and the `Statefulset` for the etcd cluster are all deployed and managed by the *etcd controller*.

-Additionally, *etcd controller* also periodically updates the `Etcd` resource status with latest available information from the etcd cluster, as well as results and errors from the recentmost reconciliation of the `Etcd` resource spec.
+Additionally, *etcd controller* also periodically updates the `Etcd` resource status with the latest available information from the etcd cluster, as well as results and errors from the recent-most reconciliation of the `Etcd` resource spec.

 The *etcd controller* is essential to the functioning of the etcd cluster and etcd-druid, thus the minimum number of worker threads is 1 (default being 3).

 ### `Etcd` Spec Reconciliation

 While building the controller, an event filter is set such that the behavior of the controller depends on the `gardener.cloud/operation: reconcile` *annotation*.
-This is controlled by the `--enable-etcd-spec-auto-reconcile` CLI flag, which if set to `false`, tells the controller to perform reconciliation only when this annotation is present.
+This is controlled by the `--enable-etcd-spec-auto-reconcile` CLI flag, which, if set to `false`, tells the controller to perform reconciliation only when this annotation is present.
 If the flag is set to `true`, the controller will reconcile the etcd cluster anytime the `Etcd` spec, and thus `generation`, changes, and the next queued event for it is triggered.

 The reason this filter is present is that any disruption in the `Etcd` resource due to reconciliation (due to changes in the `Etcd` spec, for example) while workloads are being run would cause unwanted downtimes to the etcd cluster.
 Hence, any user who wishes to avoid such disruptions, can choose to set the `--enable-etcd-spec-auto-reconcile` CLI flag to `false`.
 An example of this is Gardener's [gardenlet](https://github.com/gardener/gardener/blob/master/docs/concepts/gardenlet.md), which reconciles the `Etcd` resource only during a shoot cluster's [*maintenance window*](https://github.com/gardener/gardener/blob/master/docs/usage/shoot_maintenance.md).